Sears looks to boost Kenmore and Craftsman brands with new hire

-Aug 24 (Reuters) - Sears Holdings Corp named a former Johnson & Johnson executive to a new position as president of “hardlines” as the struggling retailer tries to stem the declining market positions of the Kenmore, Diehard and Craftsman brands.
+(Reuters) - Sears Holdings Corp (SHLD.O) named a former Johnson & Johnson (JNJ.N) executive to a new position as president of “hardlines” as the struggling retailer tries to stem the declining market positions of the Kenmore, Diehard and Craftsman brands.

-The new executive, Lynn Pendergrass, previously held senior positions at Johnson & Johnson, Hewlett-Packard Co and General Electric Co, Sears said in a statement on Monday.
+The new executive, Lynn Pendergrass, previously held senior positions at Johnson & Johnson, Hewlett-Packard Co (HPQ.N) and General Electric Co (GE.N), Sears said in a statement on Monday.

 Pendergrass will focus on boosting sales of the three brands while working with the appliances, lawn and garden, tools and auto center units.
 She will report to Chief Executive Officer Edward Lampert, a spokesman said.